 Both Kobe Bryant and Michael Jordan worked with renowned “Mindfulness Meditation Coach,” George Mumford throughout their careers.
 Author of “The Mindful Athlete,” Mumford also worked extensively with Shaquille O’Neal and Bulls/Lakers championship coach Phil Jackson.
 Mumford himself has an amazing recovery story as he suffered from severe addiction and negative self-talk issues early in life which he now affectionately calls “stinkin thinkin.”
 In his book, Mumford describes how he overcame everything to become sober for over 31 years.
 It’s pretty hard to argue with his results and methods as the mental health coach of three of the greatest players in NBA history.

-“Tom Terrific” started utilizing mental coaching services dating back to his days at The University of Michigan.
-Tom also currently works with a Alex Guerrero, a health and fitness guru who controls Tom Brady’s insane daily diet, and he also has Tom doing revolutionary fitness training on an anti-gravity treadmill.
+“Tom Terrific” started utilizing mental coaching services dating back to his days at the University of Michigan.
+Tom also currently works with Alex Guerrero, a health and fitness guru who controls Tom Brady’s insane daily diet, and he also has Tom doing revolutionary fitness training on an anti-gravity treadmill.
 Yes, you just read that sentence correctly.
-Brady is a huge believer in the mental aspects of football saying, ““To me, football is so much about mental toughness.”
-With five Super Bowl wins, four Super Bowl MVPs, and two League MVPs, it’s pretty hard to argue with Brady about pretty much anything at this point.
+Brady is a huge believer in the mental aspects of football saying, “To me, football is so much about mental toughness.”
+With seven Super Bowl wins, five Super Bowl MVPs, and three League MVPs, it’s pretty hard to argue with Brady about pretty much anything at this point.

 Andrew Wiggins and Karl Anthony Towns

-Both of the Minnesota Timberwolves budding superstars work with NBA “Mental Skills Coach,” Graham Betchart.
-Even though Betchart is only 38-years old, he has become one of the NBA’s premiere mental health resources with a focus on working with many of the league’s youngest superstar players.
+Both of the Minnesota Timberwolves superstars work with NBA “Mental Skills Coach” Graham Betchart.
+Even though Betchart is only 38 years old, he has become one of the NBA’s premiere mental health resources with a focus on working with many of the league’s youngest superstar players.
 “Mindset is such a huge part of performance,” Betchart told Basketball Insiders.
 “In the NBA, everyone is athletic and skilled with an incredible body, so what’s the difference?
 What separates players from one another?
 Mindset.
 More and more people are realizing this now.”

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.